Concussion

 • Visual disturbances: Visual complaints may include seeing stars, blurry vision, or double vision

-• Amnesia: Pretraumatic (retrograde) and posttraumatic (antegrade) amnesia may be present; usually, the duration of retrograde amnesia is quite brief, while the duration of posttraumatic amnesia is more variable (lasting seconds to minutes), depending upon the injury
+• Amnesia: Pretraumatic (retrograde) and posttraumatic (antegrade) amnesia may be present; usually, the duration of retrograde amnesia is quite brief, whereas the duration of posttraumatic amnesia is more variable (lasting seconds to minutes), depending upon the injury

 • Signs of increased intracranial pressure: A history of persistent vomiting may suggest a significant brain injury with associated elevated intracranial pressure; other signs of increased intracranial pressure include worsening headache, increasing disorientation, and a changing level of consciousness